Ryanglambert/mcnulty_heart_disease/HOW_TO.md

     1. numpy
     1. pickle
     1. sklearn
-1. when you call predict from within Markscript.py make sure to specify the absolute path of the mcnulty repository on your server
+1. when you call `predict` from within Markscript.py make sure to specify the absolute path of the mcnulty repository on your server
+1. Markscript.py will need to be run from withiin the `mcnulty_heart_disease` folder
+    1. this isn't really negotiable unless you want to set `env` variables